Inside your body (text-only version)

-- White Blood Cells, which help to fight infection
+- White blood cells, which help fight infection

 The body also has involuntary muscles that can't be controlled in the same way as the muscles in an arm or leg.
 These muscles make up the walls of the stomach and other body parts.

-In the mouth, stomach, and small intestine, the mucosa has little glands (special groups of cells) that make juices that help to digest food.
-Two solid organs, the liver and pancreas, also make juices that help with digestion.
-The nerves and blood, parts of other systems, help with this process, too.
+In the mouth, stomach, and small intestine, little glands (special groups of cells) make juices that help to digest food.
+The liver and pancreas also make juices that help with digestion.
+The nerves and blood, which are parts of other systems, help with this process, too.

-The digestive system has muscles that help to move the food along.
+The digestive system has muscles that help move the food along.
 The food that is not completely digested leaves the body through the anus as a bowel movement.